 How to Pay for Your Children's College Education (1988), by Gerald Krefetz for The College Board, incorporates the 1986 Tax Reform Act regulations to provide parents with practical advice.
 The 154 page book covers a range of sound financial management strategies for saving, investing, borrowing, and establishing credit for parents of teenagers as well as young children.
-There is an extensive glossary to clarify financial terms, appendixes providing an individual tax table, a gift tax table, an income tax rate schedule for trusts, and information on interest rates and yields.
-Available by prepaying \$12.95 plus \$2.95 handling charge to College Board, College Board Publications, Box 886, New York, NY 10101-0886.
+There is an extensive glossary to clarify financial terms, appendixes providing an individual tax table, a gift tax table, an income tax rate chedule for wusts, and information on interest rates and yields.
+Available by preparying \$12.95 plus \$2.95 handling charge to College Board, College Board Publications, Box 886, New York, NY 10101-0886.

 Need A Lift?
 To Educational Opportunities, Careers, Loans, Scholarships, Employment (annual edition) is a publication of the American Legion covering sources of financial aid and the financial aid process.
 Special emphasis is given to programs for children of deceased or disabled veterans, but is designed to be of service to all students.
-The 119 page booklet contains sources of scholarships, cooperative education programs, and sources of career information.
-Available free from American Legion National Office, 1511 K Street, NW, Suite 540, Washington, DC 20005.
+The 120 page booklet contains sources of scholarships, cooperative education programs, and sources of career information.
+Available free from American Legion National Office, 1608 K Street, NW, Washington, DC 20008.
 (202) 861-2700.

-The College Financial Aid Emergency Kit, (1989-90), by Joyce Lain Kennedy and Dr. Herm Davis, while not disability specific at all, is one of the clearest and most useful small booklets available on the subject of utilizing the regular financial aid system to full advantage.
+The College Financial Aid Emergency Kit (1993-1994), by Joyce Lain Kennedy and Dr. Herm Davis, while not disability specific at all, is one of the clearest and most useful small booklets available on the subject of utilizing the regular financial aid system to full advantage.
 Basic terms are defined and needs for money immediately, soon, and in the future are addressed.
 Kennedy and Davis, who are especially experienced in clarifying all aspects of financial aid, describe ten steps to simplify the application process, alternative strategies for financing a college education, and numerous borrowing tips.
 Locating scholarships, grants, and other gifts are described as are several save-ahead plans for those who have a few years before the actual college or graduate school dollars are to be spent.
 A realistic list of suggested reading concludes this 40 page booklet.
-Available only by mail for \$4.50 from Sun Features, Inc., Box 368, Cardiff, CA 92007.
+Available only by mail for \$5.50 from Sun Features, Inc., Box 368, Cardiff, CA 92007.

-Financial Aid for the Disabled and Their Families (1988-1989), by Gail Ann Schlachter and R. David Weber, promises to inform readers about the "hundreds of programs that have been established just for the disabled or members of their family."
+Financial Aid for the Disabled and Their Families (1992-1994), by Gail Ann Schlachter and R. David Weber, promises to inform readers about the "hundreds of programs that have been established just for the disabled or members of their family."
 The book is a useful and comprehensive resource for librarians and counselors, but the book promises more than it really delivers.
 The book is well organized for use since it has chapters about financial aid for people with specific disabilities, and there are sections of each chapter for both undergraduate and graduate education, but entries are double and triple counted so as to inflate the total number of scholarships and other aids included.
-The book is available for \$32.50 plus \$2.50 for shipping and handling from Reference Service Press, 10 Twin Dolphin Drive, Suite B308, Redwood City, CA 94065.
+The book is available for \$37.50 plus \$4.00 for shipping and handling from Reference Service Press, 1100 Industrial Road, Suite 9, San Carlos, CA 94070 or call (415) 594-0743.

 Finding Financial Resources for Adult Learners: Profiles for Practice (1985) is published by the Office of Adult Learning Services of the College Board and serves as a resource book for adult learners not appropriately served by the traditional financial aid system.
-Finding Financial Resources for Adult Learners: Profiles for Practice is available for \$8.95 from College Board Publications, Box 886, New York, New York, 10106.
+Finding Financial Resources for Adult Learners: Profiles for Practice is available for \$8.95 from College Board Publications, Box 886, New York, New York 10106.